Lankow/nfc-emulator/README.md

 1. Install the app on an NFC-capable Android device.
 2. Enter up to two Application Identifiers (AIDs) in the provided fields.
+3. Toggle **NFC Emulation** from the **AID** screen when you need to disable or re-enable all NFC communication (including Android's native wait frames).
-3. Tap **Save AIDs** and hold the device near an NFC reader.
+4. Tap **Save AIDs** and hold the device near an NFC reader.
-4. The communication log at the bottom shows APDU requests (red) and responses (green), along with scenario state changes and NFC activation or deactivation events.
+5. The communication log at the bottom shows APDU requests (red) and responses (green), along with scenario state changes and NFC activation or deactivation events.

 ## HTTP Control API